ionos-enterprise/ionos-enterprise-sdk-java/README.md

     Server newServer = profitbricksApi.getServer().createServer(dataCenterId, server);

-One of the unique features of the ProfitBricks platform when compared with the other providers is that it allows you to define your own settings for cores, memory, and disk size without being tied to a particular instance size.
+One of the unique features of the ProfitBricks platform is that it allows you to define your own settings for cores, memory, and disk size without being tied to a particular instance size.

 ### How to: Update Cores and Memory

 ProfitBricks allows users to dynamically update cores and memory independently of each other.
-This removes the restriction of needing to upgrade to the next size up to receive an increase in memory.
-You can now simply increase the instances memory keeping your costs in-line with your resource needs.
+This means that you do not have to upgrade to the larger size in order to increase memory.
+You can simply increase the instance's memory, which keeps your costs in line with your resource needs.

-The following code illustrates how you can update cores and memory:
+This example updates cores and memory:

     Server.Properties object = new Server().new Properties();
     object.setName("SDK New Server Name");